 - Help you meet your duty of care obligations

+Audit frameworks usually include our eight core modules and up to three of the five optional modules, though further modules can be included at extra cost if required.
 Within each of these modules sits between two and four components, each of which consists of a standard and several indicators of that standard being achieved.
 We have developed these standards and indicators from legal precedents and community good practice.
-These become the agreed building blocks for the audit of your organisation.

-We will gather evidence for the audit from several sources, including:
+During the audit, we will gather evidence from several sources, including:

 - Workshops with risk owners and risk managers

-- Interviews with key stakeholders, including those who are risk exposed as well as partners, funders and other relevant parties
+- Interviews with key stakeholders, including donors and those who are risk exposed

-Using a RAG traffic light system (see audit dashboard below), we will record whether you are meeting each indicator and each standard.
-We will do this for both intent and implementation, i.e. we will assess what is written down in policies and handbooks and assess what staff are actually doing.
+We will assess whether your organisation is meeting each standard in both intent and implementation, i.e. we will assess what is written down in policies and other documents and assess what staff are actually doing in practice.

-A security audit will usually take several weeks to complete, but it varies depending on the size and complexity of the organisation being audited.
+A security audit will usually take several weeks to complete, but it will vary depending on the size and complexity of your organisation.
 Please contact us to discuss your needs.

 “Yes, they are skilled, competent and help you think in new ways; but expertise alone isn’t what creates change.
 Open Briefing built positive and engaging relationships between our staff, our leadership and themselves.
 We felt comfortable in engaging, asking questions, making mistakes and figuring things out together.
-I want this experience for every organisation.
-Thank you Open Briefing.”
+We want this experience for every organisation.
+Thank you, Open Briefing!”
+Privacy International